 This course continues to build on the foundations students have developed in Spanish 1 and 2.
 The text is supplemented by listening comprehension activities, videos, and authentic readings.
-Students progress to additional vocabulary introduction and new grammatical structures.
-The study of culture and its influence related to the Spanish speaking world countries.
+Students progress to additional vocabulary introduction and new grammatical structures along with study of culture and its influence related to the Spanish speaking countries of the world.
 Additionally, students develop communication and writing skills.
 After successful completion of this course, students are eligible for induction into the Spanish Honor Society provided they have a 4.0 in all Spanish courses.
 This course earns an additional .5 quality point of weighted credit.